 Whereas the first two are used to determine a claim's liability, the third is used to determine the amount or quantum of entitlements.

 Following the conclusion of the effects resulting from the occurrence of the claim's cause, the claimant is required to submit the final amount of time and/or money claimed within the contractual period.
-The claim should be expressed logically and clearly, ideally incorporating the following: Abdul-Malak et al, 2002)
+The claim should be expressed logically and clearly, ideally incorporating the following: Abdul-Malak et al, (2002)

 • A summary that includes the parties to the claim, their contact information, and any dates and other relevant material